che-incubator/chectl/README.md

   --olm-channel=olm-channel
       Olm channel to install Eclipse Che, f.e. stable.
       If options was not set, will be used default version for package manifest.
-      This parameter is used only when the installer is the 'olm'.

   --package-manifest-name=package-manifest-name
       Package manifest name to subscribe to Eclipse Che OLM package manifest.
-      This parameter is used only when the installer is the 'olm'.

   --plugin-registry-url=plugin-registry-url
       The URL of the external plugin registry.